MailCheck-co/mailcheck-wordpress/README.txt

 == Screenshots ==
 1. Settings - Simple, easy to setup integration.
 Just add your Mailcheck API key and choose which types of emails to accept.
 2. Result of validation in ACF plugin
+3. Result of validation in Contact 7 plugin
+4. Result of validation in WooCommerce

 == Changelog ==